kostyaVyrodov/education/solid/README.md

 Try to implement concrete behavior and then discover common abstraction.
 Follow to the rule of three.

+##### Objects, function and closures
+- Object are data with behavior;
+- Functions are pure behavior;
+- Closures are behavior with data.

 ##### Single responsibility principle

 > A type should do only on thing and do it well.